Harvesting mason bee cocoons is a quick and easy way to ensure a healthier mason bee population!

 5. If you find pollen mites or chalkbrood, make sure to complete Step 2 in this guide.
 You'll also want to spot clean wood trays with an old toothbrush dipped in a bleach and water solution (Ratio: 1 tsp.
 Bleach to 1 Cup Water).
 Or lightly apply Clean Bee, a safe alternative to bleach, and use the old toothbrush to work the Clean Bee solution into the wood grooves.
 You only need to apply the Clean Bee to affected areas, not the entire tray or bee house.

 6. Remove and kill all Houdini fly maggots you find while opening wood trays.
 We've found sealing maggots in a plastic bag (or dog poop bag) and throwing the bag away works well.
-This method ensures won't be able reproduce in the landfill.
+This method ensures they won't be able reproduce in the landfill.

 7. Once clean and dry, reassemble the nesting trays by aligning the side grooves.
 Double-check the trays are snug and there are no gaps between the tracks.